pavkids84-dev/cloud-infrastructure-labs/linux/README.md

    ↓
 Evidence
    ↓
-Cause
+Root Cause
    ↓
-Change
+Resolution
    ↓
 Verification
 ```

-This makes troubleshooting reproducible and easier to document.
+## 4. Change One Variable at a Time

+Multiple simultaneous changes make it difficult to determine the actual cause.

-## 4. Real Environment Values Must Not Be Fabricated
+## 5. Real Environment Values Must Not Be Fabricated

 Values such as: